Darshanjasani73/SnackWaterGun_Game_Python/README.md

 - Easy-to-understand rules for beginners.

 ## Contact
-If you have any questions, suggestions, or feedback, please don't hesitate to reach out to Darshan Jasani at darshanjasani555@gmail.com.
+If you have any questions, suggestions, or feedback, please don't hesitate to reach out to me at djasani93@gmail.com.

 Enjoy playing the Snack Water Gun Game! 🐍💧🔫